sharpecs/mycota/README.md

     <center>
 </figure>

-K-Means Clustering is the technique used to group the observational points by assigning each point to the nearest cluster centroid.
+K-Means Clustering is a method used to group observational points by assigning each point to the nearest cluster centroid.
 These centroids are used to identify the hotspots or zones in the park.
-Within each zone, the concentration of fungi observations can then be identified, showing the distribution across the park.
-In this case, Zone 7 has the most observations, while Zone 10 has the least.
+Within each zone, the magnitude of fungi observations can then be identified, showing its distribution across the park.
+In this instance, a quarter of the observations came from Zone 7, while Zone 10 had less than five percent.

 <figure>
     <center>